Conzar/conzar-tomcat6/README.md

 Note, the puppet packages below should automatically be installed if the puppet module command is used.

  * Ubuntu Operating System.
- * Puppetlabs/apache module.
-Can be obtained here: http://forge.puppetlabs.com/puppetlabs/apache or with the command `puppet module install puppetlabs/apache`
- * Puppetlabs/postgresqldb module.
-Can be obtained here: http://forge.puppetlabs.com/puppetlabs/postgresqldb or with the command `puppet module install puppetlabs/postgresqldb`
- * Conzar/reset_apt module.
-Can be obtained here: http://forge.puppetlabs.com/conzar/reset_apt or with the command `puppet module install conzar/reset_apt`
+ * Depedencies listed in the Modulefile.

 ## Configuration

-There is one class (ckan) that needs to be declared.
+There is one class that needs to be declared.
 The class installs and manages a single instance of tomcat6.
 The tomcat6 class is a paramaterized class with 1 optional paramater.
 There is one defined type called tomcat6::app.
 The tomcat6::app defines a webapp to be installed into the typical webapp directory of tomcat.

 ### Tomcat6 Optional Parameter